precog/matryoshka/README.md

 ### POST /query/fs/[path]?out=tmp231

-Executes the specified SQL query at the specified path.
+Executes a SQL query, contained in the request body, on the backend responsible for the request path.
+Names mentioned in the query, as well as the output path, are interpreted as relative to the request path, unless they begin with `/`.
 Returns the name where the results are stored.

 ```json
 {